firewalld/firewalld.github.io/documentation/zone/options.md

       <drop> [<limit value="rate/duration"/>] </drop>
     </rule>

-For a full description on rich language rules, please have a look at [firewalld.richlanguage(5)](../man-pages/firewalld.richlanguage.html).
+For a full description of rich language rules, please have a look at [firewalld.richlanguage(5)](../man-pages/firewalld.richlanguage.html).